Is the cat a purebred or mixed breed?

 Find out the blood group of both the stud and queen.

-Do you have the right tools on hand for the birth and kittens?
+Do you have the right equipment on hand for the birth and kittens?

-- Kittening box.
-This can either be a sturdy cardboard box or a commercially available kittening box.
+Kittening box.
+This can be a sturdy cardboard box or a commercially available kittening box.

 - Several pairs of sterile surgical gloves.